-NOTE: Additional details about the SmartGuard suspend features can be found in the Training handouts, on page 49.
-See the MiniMed $^{\text{TM}}$ 770G SYSTEM USER GUIDE for a complete explanation of the technical and operational aspects of your pump.
+Note: Additional details about the SmartGuard suspend features can be found in the Training handouts on page 56.
+See the MiniMedTM 670G System User Guide for a complete explanation of the technical and operational aspects of your pump.

-NOTE: The SmartGuard Suspend on low and SmartGuard Suspend before low features are automatically turned off when SmartGuard Auto Mode becomes active.
+Note: The SmartGuard Suspend on low and SmartGuard Suspend before low features are automatically turned off when SmartGuard Auto Mode becomes active.

-SNOOZE...
+Snooze...

-Robert's healthcare professional instructed him to turn Alert on high on and to set his High Snooze at 2 hours.
+Robert's healthcare professional instructed him to turn Alert on high on with a Snooze of 2 hours.
 If his SG reaches his high limit, he checks his BG and gives a bolus if he needs it.
-His pump will alert him again in 2 hours if his glucose level is still at or above his high limit.
+His pump will check again in 2 hours and alert him if his glucose level is still at or above his high limit.